vgrg13/InsightsHub.AI/README.md

 ***
 # What is InsightsHub.AI?

 InsightsHub.AI is a platform for restaurants to improve business performance through data driven decisions.
-It leverages business intelligence (BI) capability to generate deep insights on order data collected through point-of-sale terminals like ToastTab, Square, etc. We continue to add features like customer sentiment analyzer and sales forecasting leveraging various AI techniques including Natural Language Processing (NLP).
+It leverages business intelligence (BI) capability to generate deep insights on order data collected through point-of-sale terminals like ToastTab, Square, etc. We added customer sentiment analyzer using AI Natural Language (NLP) techniques and continue to add others, e.g., sales forecasting considering local and macro-economic factors.

-This code uses NLP algos to assess the sentiment of customer reviews and provide insights to the restaurants to be able to improve their customer service.
+InsightsHub.AI through its use of technology and leveraging cloud secure storage, automating the entire process of insight generation and making recommendations available at a fraction of cost.

 ***
 # Testimonial from one of our clients